Brandons42/memroll-pro-privacy-policy/README.md

 I, Brandon Suen, created this app with your privacy as one of my top priorities.
 Because I too use many apps, I understand the confusion and frustration that comes when apps request unnecessary information.
 Please read through this policy so that you are aware of what the usage of this app entails.
 I designed this app to involve as little user data collection as possible; however, if you disagree with this policy, please cease use of this app.
 By using this app, you agree to this policy.

 ## Information used
 The only information this app records is stored locally on your phone, not on any databases that this app can access and share information from.
-This information includes whether or not you have accepted the terms and conditions and privacy policy.
+This information includes the cities you've explored and guessed the location of and whether or not you have accepted the terms and conditions and privacy policy.
 That's it!

 ## Deleting your data
 Because your information isn't scored on any databases for this app, uninstalling the app will remove this app's access to your data entirely.